mido/mido/README.rst

 Modo is a Python library for sending, receiving and processing MIDI messages.
-There are currently backends for PortMIDI (tested with Linux and OSX, but may also work on Windows) and amidi (the Linux utility program).
+There are currently backends for PortMIDI (tested with Linux and Mac OS X, but may also work on Windows) and amidi (the Linux utility program).

 Modo works with Python 3 and 2.
 The PortMIDI backend is written in Python and requires no compilation.